How Do Home Solar Panels Work?

 Once the AC electricity is generated in the inverter, it moves to your home’s main panel.
 Here, it is ready to power your appliances and the rest of your house when you need it.
 If you need more electricity than your system produces, like on a rainy day when the panels produce less energy, it will switch over to the electrical grid to meet the rest of your power needs.

-If your solar panels produce more electricity than you use, you can send it back to the grid through your utility meter.
+If your solar system produces more electricity than you use, you can send it back to the grid through your utility meter.
 You’ll need a net metering system to accomplish this, but the excess electricity will automatically go to the grid, and you may be reimbursed for the extra energy over your utility bill usage.

 Why Solar Panels May Not Be Working on Your House